vagrant-libvirt/vagrant-libvirt/README.md

 ## Obtaining Domain IP Address

-Libvirt doesn't provide a way to find out an IP address of running domain.
-We can get domains MAC address only.
-So to get an IP address, Libvirt provider is checking dnsmasq leases files in `/var/lib/libvirt/dnsmasq` directory.
-After IP address is known, it's stored into machines *data_dir* for later use, because lease information disappears after some time.
+Libvirt doesn't provide standard way how to find out an IP address of running domain.
+But we know, what is MAC address of virtual machine.
+Libvirt is closely connected with dnsmasq server, which acts also as a DHCP server.
+Dnsmasq server makes lease information public in `/var/lib/libvirt/dnsmasq` directory, or in `/var/lib/misc/dnsmasq.leases` file on some systems.
+This is the place, where information like which MAC address has which IP address resides and it's parsed by vagrant-libvirt plugin.

-Possible problem raises when machines IP was changed since last write into *data_dir*.
-Libvirt provider first checks, if IP address matches with domains MAC address.
-If not, error is writen to user.
-As possible solution in this situation occurs `fping` or `nmap` command to ping whole network.

 ## Synced Folders